lucaskorol21/GO-RXR/PAPER/paper.md

 *TO ADD details of language, packages, and libraries used*

-Figure \autoref{fig:flowchart} displays the main steps GO-RXR uses to convert the input into its output.
+\autoref{fig:flowchart} displays the main steps GO-RXR uses to convert the input into its output.
 The inputs of the software is the experimental data, and are defined by the reflected intensity, incident grazing angle, photon energy, and polarization.
 The first step in the data analysis is the data selection step.
 In this step the user selects the experimental datasets to include into the data analysis.
 The next step is the parameter selection.
 In this step, the user selects the model parameters to vary.
 The final step is known as the data fitting step.
 In this step, the user will select the global optimization algorithm to implement, along with the algorithm parameters, and start the data fitting between the simulated and selected experimental datasets.
 The output of GO-RXR is the depth-dependent density profile and it is defined my its model parameters.

 ![Flowchart of GO-RXR.
 The flowchart illustrates the path the software uses to take the experimental data and convert it into a depth-dependent density profile defined by its parameters.\label{fig:flowchart}](../FIGURES/go-rxr-flowchart.png)